Feyn

 ax -- matplotlib axes object to draw to, default None

-method Graph.plot_segmented_loss
+method Model.plot_segmented_loss

 def plot_segmented_loss(